-The BT wholesale availability checker gives a result from the BT wholesale database of what speed your line is likely to achieve.
+The BT wholesale Broadband Availability Checker returns a result from the BT wholesale database showing an estimation of the FTTC broadband speeds your line is likely to achieve.

-Currently this test also provides information of which green cabinet you are attached to & estimate of fibre speeds.
-The ability to identify which PCP your phone line goes via is often useful information if you are getting FTTC.
+Currently this test also provides information of which green cabinet you are attached to.
+The ability to identify which PCP your phone line goes via is often useful information if you are getting FTTC broadband.

 If you want more detailed information about your line and in particular your exchange, then also use the broadband checker.

 'Impacted' only seems to show on FTTC lines and it is assumed that this is for lines which may suffer from small line faults such as a bridge tap, or possibly cross talk.
 If you are attaining speeds in this range, BT don't consider it as a line fault.

 As of 2014 more lines seem to be showing the effects of crosstalk as more users are added to the FTTC cabinet.
 Although BT started using the term 'impacted' in 2013, it wasn't until cross-talk actually reached the stage of possibly impacting on my connection speed (rather than max headline) that the 'impact' figures appeared in my results.
 15Mbps seems to be a fair average for most lines.
 Over a 6 month period I have lost 20Mbps from my own max headline speed due to cross talk.

 How BT estimate anticipated speeds